 Heated Water Bowl

-This is something that will make your life and your pigs life easier.
-If you are cheap you may not want to invest in a heated bowl, but who has time to walk outside crack off all the ice and then fill it up to freeze again.
+This will make your life and your pig’s life easier.
+If you are cheap, you may not want to invest in a heated bowl, but who has time to walk outside, crack off all the ice and then fill it up to freeze again.

-It’s a must when you live in a place where temperatures get below freezing.
-This past winter was so cold and windy the chicken’s water bowl continued to have ice on the edge.
+It’s a must when you live where temperatures get below freezing.
+Unfortunately, this past winter was so cold and windy the chicken’s water bowl continued to have ice on edge.

 We got ours at Tractor Supply.
 We use one for each of our animal pens in the winter.

-If you are keeping a pig inside during winter it can be quite a strain on your relationship.
-They are just as active in winter as spring.
-I find the same to be true even with our now full-time outdoor pigs.
+If you keep a pig inside during winter, it can be quite a strain on your relationship.
+However, they are just as active in winter as spring.
+I find the same true even with our now full-time outdoor pigs.

-The days they tend to hibernate in the barn are very windy days.
-Even with that, they are tough animals and they love being outside.
+The days they tend to hibernate in the barn are very windy.
+But, even with that, they are tough animals, and they love being outside.

-I hope this helps you get an idea of what you will need this winter for your pig.
-It comes down to the two most important items.
-Shelter and straw.
+I hope this helps you understand what you will need this winter for your pig.
+It comes down to the two most essential items: shelter and straw.
 Assuming you have everything else already.

 Are you a new pig parent?
 Check out the popular 8 Dos and Don’ts of bringing home a mini pig article here.

-You can also check out our Vlog for video of our mini pigs!
+You can also check out our Vlog for a video of our mini pigs!